Skip to content

 ```java // Source streams (e.g., Kafka topic catalog) List sources = ConnectorFactory.discoverSourceStreams(source);

-// Sink streams (e.g., Mongo collection schema + PK) List sinks = ConnectorFactory.destinationStreams(sink); ```
+// Sink streams (e.g., Kafka destination topic catalog) List sinks = ConnectorFactory.destinationStreams(sink); ```

 Use these catalogs to display metadata in UIs/CLIs and to drive cursor/PK choices without baking connector details into pipeline definitions.